bcgov/nr-permitting-data-spec/autogen_docs/schemas/housing-permit-schema.md

-# housing-permit-schema
+# Housing Permit Schema

-*Standardisation of the supplementary housing permit schema.*
+*This reference data provides a standard set of housing attributes to supplement the core permit schema.*

 ## Properties